HiggRn/catr/README.md

 # catr
-A practice project of cat in Rust from Command-Line Rust With a bit modification to avoid nesting too many scopes
+Catr is a practice project of cat in Rust from Command-Line Rust.

+Now catr fully supports all options of the GNU version of cat.

+Full tests will be submitted soon.